Freshwater bivalve: External

-Freshwater bivalves, as their name implies, are composed of two halves, or a left and right valve, connected via a soft ligament along a hinge.
+Freshwater bivalves, as their name implies, have a protective exoskeleton composed of two half-shells or "valves", connected via a soft ligament along a hinge.
 These two valves are non-living, composed of both organic and inorganic substances that make up three major valve layers.
 The first, outermost layer is the thin epidermis (periostracum), followed by a second prismatic layer, containing calcium carbonate.
-The third and innermost layer is also the thickest and is most commonly referred to as the mother of pearl--- a widely harvested source for the production of ornamental buttons.
+The third and innermost layer is also the thickest and is most commonly referred to as the mother of pearl—a widely harvested source for the production of ornamental buttons.
 The external appearances of these shells can be extremely variable when comparing members of different families, genus, etc., as well as intraspecies.
 Valve surface appearances can range from smooth to dramatically sculpted, showcasing ornamental pustules, pimples, grooves, and ridges.
 The overall shape of the valve can also vary drastically, from laterally compressed and narrow, to wide and globular.

 Internal

 The mantle is a multifunctional, generally thin and fragile structure that line bivalve interiors and encloses their bodies.
-This structure secretes the shell, contains respiratory organs (facilitates respiration), and facilitates feeding.
+This structure secretes the shell, contains respiratory organs and facilitates feeding.
 The cavity that exists between the mantle and other soft tissues is aptly named the mantle cavity.

 Within the mantle cavity on either side of the foot are the gills.
 The inner gills are adjacent to the foot and the outer gills nearest to the mantle and shell.
-As expected, these gills mainly act as a respiratory structure, facilitating gas exchange but can also facilitate in feeding.
-Water can enter the mantle cavity via an incurrent siphon, and pass over the gills where food and other particles are trapped by secreted mucus.
+As expected, these gills mainly act as a respiratory structure, performing gas exchange but can also facilitate filter feeding.
+Water enters the mantle cavity via an incurrent siphon, and passes over the gills where food particles are trapped by secreted mucus.

 Anterior and posterior adductor muscles connect the left and right valves, facilitating shell opening and closure.
 The less major anterior and posterior retractor muscles extend from the shell and attach the body to a structure called the foot.
-This muscular foot is typical of most bivalves, extending anteriorly between the valves (via an anterior protractor muscle) and aiding in locomotion, digging and anchoring (holdfast).
+This muscular foot is typical of most bivalves, extending anteriorly between the valves (via an anterior protractor muscle) and aiding in locomotion, burrowing and anchorage (holdfast).